legendarycode3/31-days-Of-reactjs-course/README.md

 ✔️ Hooks ?
 One of the important features in Reactjs.  </br>
 Hooks lets us insert “React” features into our component. </br>
 Hooks, are special functions in react, that allows you tap into react features (e.g like “state management”) </br>
+ Meanwhile, we have actually used “hooks”  before , React.useState()  is a hook </br>